-- It usually carries a letter as its name (match this name with the one on the nautical chart so you won’t mistake it with other Dayboards)
+- It usually carries a letter as its name (match this name with the one on the nautical chart so you won’t mistake it for other Dayboards)

 2. Information and regulatory markers

-These are the most common types of non-lateral markers, standing out with the “can” shape.
+These are the most common non-lateral markers, standing out with the “can” shape.
 They are white buoys with orange markings and black lettering.
 The orange markings can be diamonds, circles, or squares.